Mongolia Holidays | Seasons and Festivals in Mongolia 2020

 By the end of March, on 21st and 22nd Kazakhs and nomads of western Mongolia celebrate Nauryz Festival.
 It is celebrated on the first day of the spring equinox.
 The word Nauryz means new life or new day and is known as a symbol of love, happiness, goodness, friendship and community bonding.

-July 11 to 13 are public holidays in Mongolia as it is national independence time.
+July 11 to 13 are public holidays as it is national independence time.
 It is a blend of multiple sports and cultural activities. but mainly it is popular for three sports, Archery, Mongolian Wrestling and Horse Racing.
 To add more attraction to festivals, cultural dress competitions, cultural dance and singing competitions, theater performances and art shows.

 In Ulaanbataar biggest celebrations are arranged where stalls of local products and cuisines’ are set to sell products at low cost for locals and tourists.
-Holidays in Mongolia during the Nadaam celebration are good for shopping lovers as promotional sales are up on almost all stores.
+Holidays during the Nadaam celebration are good for shopping lovers as promotional sales are up on almost all stores.

 To avoid the clash with the main Nadaam big celebrations, locals arrange a small Nadaam celebration throughout July and August.
-So in case you are unable to plan Mongolia Holidays in exact Nadaam dates you still have a chance to be a part of celebrations.
+So in case you are unable to plan Holidays in exact Nadaam dates you still have a chance to be a part of celebrations.

 Golden Eagle Festival